John Koch: Legacy

 Author Dorothy Parker's last published article was a 1964 appreciation of Koch's paintings and the nostalgic New York that they evoked: "I know Mr. Koch only through his paintings, and through the almost lyrical tributes to his works.
 I do not know what school of painting he belongs to; he is not, I believe, avant-garde, and he is, I gather, though I have to strain to take it in, a realist—but not of the ashcan school of the Glackens, Luks, Sloan group.
 He takes his realism out on the rich.
 His lovely ladies step out of Edith Wharton, and his graceful gentlemen come from Henry James."

-Joseph B. Treaster wrote Koch's New York Times obituary: "For much of his career, Mr. Koch was regarded by the art world's avant‐garde and the powerful family of museum directors as a rather accomplished, but, perhaps, superficial society painter whose aim was nothing more serious than to please.
+Pulitzer-Prize-winning reporter Joseph B. Treaster wrote Koch's New York Times obituary: "For much of his career, Mr. Koch was regarded by the art world's avant‐garde and the powerful family of museum directors as a rather accomplished, but, perhaps, superficial society painter whose aim was nothing more serious than to please.
 But with the revival of Realism in the last decade, critics and many younger artists began to take a more serious view of his work."

 Koch's papers are at the Smithsonian Institution's Archives of American Art, for which he recorded a 1968 oral history.

-The John Koch Award in Art is presented annually by the American Academy of Arts and Letters "to a young painter of figurative work", and is accompanied by a $10,000 prize.Studio – End of Day (1961) set the auction record for a painting by Koch.
+The John Koch Award in Art is presented annually by the American Academy of Arts and Letters "to a young painter of figurative work", and is accompanied by a $10,000 prize.

+Studio – End of Day (1961) set the auction record for a painting by Koch.
 On December 1, 2005, it realized $604,000 at Christie's New York, and is now in the collection of the Crystal Bridges Museum of American Art.